htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 **vanilla**, **standard**, **java**, **local**, and **parallel** universes.

-The job’s ClassAd is written by the *condor_starter* daemon.
+The job's ClassAd is written by the *condor_starter* daemon.
 It will need to contain attributes that the script defined by ``USER_JOB_WRAPPER`` can use to implement platform specific resource limiting actions.
 Examples of resources that may be referred to for